kubernetes/website/content/en/docs/concepts/security/overview.md

 ## Container

-The price of admission to a Kubernetes cluster is a container.
+In order to run software in Kubernetes, it must be in a container.
 Because of this, there are certain security considerations that must be taken into account in order to benefit from the workload security primitives of Kubernetes.
-Container security is also outside the scope of this article, but we will provide a table of general recommendations and links for further exploration of this topic.
+Container security is also outside the scope of this guide, but here is a table of general recommendations and links for further exploration of this topic.

 Area of Concern for Containers | Recommendation |